kianmortimer/Datacom/README.md

 # Datacom Projects

+No privileged information is stored in this repository.

 What:
  - Scripts written in PowerShell to support the DIA Service Desk
  - The scripts here automate/simplify some manual processes done by the Service Desk